happypeter/LGCB/book/book_intro.md

-There is a book named [The Linux Command Line](http://linuxcommand.org/tlcl.php), which is really nice, but it is too difficult for my students.
-Truth is that I copied a lot of stuff from this book to LGCB, and removed all its difficult vocabularies.
+There is a book named [The Linux Command Line](http://linuxcommand.org/tlcl.php), which is really nice, but it is a bit difficult for my students.
+Truth was that I copied a lot of stuff from this book to LGCB, and removed all its difficult vocabularies.

-Still if you want a extended reading, _The Linux Command Line_ is the first one I'll recommend.
-You can get it by a simple googling.

 ### This book is for Chinese people
 As a Chinese, I know my fellow citizens generally do not speak English well, but